Serious Sam: Next Encounter: Development and release

 Serious Sam: Next Encounter was developed by Climax Group through its Climax Solent studio.
 The production was initially overseen by Rockstar Games, a publishing label of Take-Two Interactive.
 According to the game's lead designer, Sam Barlow, the team of around twenty people worked in a positive atmosphere.
 The development began when Climax Solent received development units of the GameCube and created a game engine for the system.
-The game was the built from scratch for the GameCube and PlayStation 2, such that it did not need to be ported to another platform later on.
-The game, during the development called Serious Sam: Word to the Mothership, drew inspiration from several sources: Previous Serious Sam games were used as the base template, the controls were designed to be as responsive and intuitive as those in GoldenEye 007 and Perfect Dark, the enemy wave designs were influenced by Smash TV, and the vehicles were modelled after those in Ikari Warriors.
+The game was built from scratch for the GameCube and PlayStation 2, such that it did not need to be ported to another platform later on.
+The game, during development called Serious Sam: Word to the Mothership, drew inspiration from several sources.
+Previous Serious Sam games were used as the base template, the controls were designed to be as responsive and intuitive as those in GoldenEye 007 and Perfect Dark, the enemy wave designs were influenced by Smash TV, and the vehicles were modelled after those in Ikari Warriors.
 Producer Matt Cooper also cited Contra as an influence.
 Original enemy designs were created alongside foes also featured in previous Serious Sam games.
 The original designs remained exclusive to this game.

 Employees kept up morale through playtesting and frequently shared high scores on internal message boards.
-Additional testers were taken "off the street", of whom some showed significant interest in video games and were difficult to remove from the office after a testing session.
+Additional testers were taken "off the street", some of whom showed significant interest in video games and were difficult to remove from the office after a testing session.
 The "Super Combo" system was introduced late into development, which Barlow said "completely changed the game" and how it was played by testers.
 Several elements—including jet packs, wasp enemies, multiplayer vehicle races, and a gun that adopts the powers of enemy projectiles it absorbs—were cut for reasons such as technical limitations and design decisions.
 Climax Solent occasionally shared its progress with Croteam, the creators of Serious Sam.
-Near the end of the production, artists and programmers were urged to improve the game's frame rate.
+Near the end of production, artists and programmers were urged to improve the game's frame rate.
 Global Star Software, Take-Two Interactive's budget-range publishing label, announced Next Encounter for the GameCube and PlayStation 2 in January 2004, alongside Serious Sam Advance for the Game Boy Advance.
 The company released both games in North America on 14 April 2004.
-A European release followed on 30 April 2004.
+A European release followed on 30 April.